henryantwi/global-ai-bootcamp-2025-workshop-ai-agents/docs/docs/lab-4-bing_search.md

         You may need to sign in to your Azure account and or clear the welcome screen to access the Azure portal.

 1. Select **Create**.
-1. Select the **rg-agent-workshop** resource group from the drop-down list.
+1. Select the **rg-contoso-agent-workshop** resource group from the drop-down list.
 1. Name the resource as follows:

     ```text